ronnieholm/Backend-web-programming-course-spring-2014/LectureNotes.md

 Before a program can be run (executed), it must be compiled and built.
 MSVS will

   * Check that the code is vaild (correct syntax)
-  * Compile the code into “native” .NET code
+  * Compile the code into "native" .NET code
   * Build the project, making it executable

 Our main concern is to enter valid (and correct) code into a project.
 MSVS does the rest.